nolan-h-hamilton/Consenrich/docs/source/modules.rst

 **Generic Defaults**

+These are the default matching parameters used in Consenrich unless otherwise specified by the user.

 .. code-block:: yaml

   matchingParams.templateNames: [haar, db2]
   matchingParams.cascadeLevels: [2]
   matchingParams.minMatchLengthBP: 250
-  matchingParams.mergeGapBP: 50
+  matchingParams.mergeGapBP: 125 # if not specified, (0.5 * minMatchLengthBP)
   matchingParams.alpha: 0.05
+  matchingParams.minSignalAtMaxima: 'q:0.90'

 The matching config above is not encompassing but should provide a strong starting point for standard use cases.

 Some basic guidelines:

-- For broad marks, consider larger more-symmetric templates and/or `cascadeLevels`` (e.g., `sym4`) and a larger minimum feature length (e.g., ``500``)
+- For broad marks, longer in BP, symmetric or near-symmetric templates and/or greater `cascadeLevels`` (e.g., `haar`, level `3` or `sym4`, level `1`)

-- For sharp marks, consider smaller templates and/or lower `cascadeLevels` (e.g., `haar`, `db2`) and a smaller minimum feature length (e.g., ``150``)
+- For sharp marks, shorter in BP, and/or lower `cascadeLevels` (e.g., `haar`, `db2`).

-See :ref:`additional-examples` for more specific guidance.

 ---

 **Command-Line Usage**

 The matching algorithm can be run directly at the command-line on existing Consenrich-generated bedGraph files.
-For instance, in the ChIP-seq experiment from :ref:`getting-started`,
+For example:

 .. code-block:: console

   % consenrich \
-    --match-bedGraph consenrichOutput_demoHistoneChIPSeq_state.bedGraph \
+    --match-bedGraph consenrichOutput_<experimentName>_state.bedGraph \
-    --match-template db3 \
+    --match-template haar \
-    --match-level 2 \
+    --match-level 3 \
     --match-alpha 0.01

 This avoids a full run of Consenrich and requires minimal runtime: See `consenrich -h` for more details.